leotac/algos/desert/README.md

 Consider the fuel in excess for each jeep (current fuel - fuel they need to come back).
 Then, send back as many jeeps as possible such that, for each of them, either:
 - all its excess fuel can be stored by the other jeeps in the group
-- the (partial) excess fuel that can't be stored is greater than 2.
+- the (partial) excess fuel that can't be stored by the other jeeps is greater than 2.

-This is optimal because:
+This is optimal* because:

 1. sending back fewer jeeps than advised implies wasting fuel that could be saved.
 2. sending back more cars than needed does not improve the solution.

+*Not A Proof™

 Dynamic programming
 -------------------